Russian Rag Dolly

 In this 2024 production, the chase takes a turn.
 Mommy jukes the wolf, and he becomes tangled in the noose she had hung in the tree.
 She leads him in circles until he is completely trapped, and there he becomes still.
 It's intense and violent and not at all expected in what looks like a teen production where half the characters are wearing halloween costumes.
 I want to be in this director's head so bad.

 And this isn't even a production where we dislike Wolf.
 Honestly, he's more sympathetic here than the Broadway makes him out to be.
-When General D. loses his ring and goes blind (another creative interpretation - this one adapted into the revival script) this Wolf acts as his guide dog.
+When General D. loses his ring and goes blind (another creative interpretation) this Wolf acts as his guide dog.
 His guide dog!!!
 Leading him around and keeping him from bumping into things.
 So we like this Wolf.
 He's a lot, like any good Wolf, but he isn't portrayed as a senseless brute.

 Buratino Andy